-Should you buy a train ticket or slide behind the wheel of your car and drive to your destination?
+Should you buy an airplane or train ticket or get behind the wheel of your car and drive to your destination?
 The answer to this question depends on many factors.
 Let's take a closer look at the pros and cons of road trips.

 Reasons to Go on a Road Trip

 You Are in Charge

 You control your departure time, arrival time, itinerary and stops along the way.
 You don't have to pay attention to train schedules or airline routes as you plan your trip.